The Greater Kruger Park (GKP) refers to over 20 private game reserves, whilst the Kruger National Park (KNP) is a 20,000 km2 area right next to it.

 Which one to choose?

 Because the border between the two parks in unfenced, the flora and fauna found in both areas is basically the same.
-But if you’re on safari for your very first time, and don’t feel like driving in the park yourself, the Greater Kruger Park might be the best option.
-In the all-inclusive lodges, the staff will take care of every aspect, while you can relax and enjoy your holiday.
-If you’re looking for a more adventurous holiday and want to drive at own pace, the Kruger National Park might be the best option.
-However, you can combine the two parks easily and explore the best of the two worlds!
+But if you’re on safari for your very first time and don’t feel like driving in the Kruger National Park yourself, then a safari in the Greater Kruger Park might be the best option.
+In the all-inclusive lodges, the staff will take care of every aspect, while you can relax and enjoy your Big 5 African Safari experience.
+If you’re looking to enjoy a self-drive safari, then the Kruger National Park has a choice of well priced rest camps spread around the park which you can book direct with Sanparks here, or you can stay in one of the surrounding towns.
+You can also combine the two parks easily and explore the best of the two worlds!

 To learn more about the Kruger Park in general and what to bring on a safari, please read our blog post here.